-Cellist Seth Russell performs internationally as a chamber musician, soloist, and orchestral player.
+Seth Russell performs internationally as a chamber musician, soloist, and orchestral player.
 Audiences have praised his technical wizardry, adventurous programming, and inspiring musicianship.
 He has performed solo and chamber music recitals in venues such as Carnegie Hall's Weill Recital Hall, Boston's Jordan Hall, Eastman's Kodak Hall, and Taipei’s Elite Performance Hall.
-He was awarded a top prize in both the 2017 and 2019 New York International Artists Competition.
-In 2015-16 he served as the Visiting Assistant Professor of Cello and cellist of the Ceruti Quartet at University of Memphis in Tennessee.
-He is the newly appointed Principal Cellist of the Greenville Symphony Orchestra in South Carolina.
+In 2017 and 2019 he was awarded a top prize in the New York International Artists Competition.
+He is currently in his second season as Principal Cellist of the Greenville Symphony Orchestra in South Carolina.

 Seth is passionate about chamber music and creating new ways to connect with audiences.
-He formed the Oceanus Quartet with colleagues in Boston, which received a New England Conservatory Entrepreneurial grant for a tour of Taiwan in May-June, 2015.
+He recently formed the Parrish Cello Trio with cellists Jamie Clark and Kenny Lee.
+In October 2022 the trio had their inaugural residency in Greenville, SC.
+The trio led a masterclass with local students and performed a featured concert of diverse genres and arrangements at the Fine Arts Center.
+In 2014, Seth formed the Oceanus Quartet with colleagues in Boston, which received a New England Conservatory Entrepreneurial grant for a tour of Taiwan in May-June, 2015.
 The quartet performed and coached students at universities, schools, and concert halls throughout Taiwan.
-Seth was also a founding member of Phoenix, a chamber orchestra in Boston that creates unique concert experiences through programming, venue, and audience engagement.
-Now in its eighth season, Phoenix has won the Improper Bostonian’s “Boston Best Classical Ensemble,” and was reviewed by the Boston Globe as “eminently worthy of your attention.”
+Seth was also a founding member of Phoenix, an innovative chamber orchestra in Boston that creates unique concert experiences through programming, venue, and audience engagement.
+Now in its ninth season, Phoenix has won the Improper Bostonian’s “Boston’s Best Classical Ensemble,” and was reviewed by the Boston Globe as “eminently worthy of your attention.”

 Seth holds a Bachelor’s degree in Cello Performance and a Performer’s Certificate from the Eastman School of Music where he studied with David Ying.
 He received a Master’s degree in Cello Performance from New England Conservatory where he studied with Paul Katz.
 He studied with Bion Tsang at the University of Texas at Austin where he received his Doctorate of Musical Arts degree in 2019.
+His Doctorate research document, “House Concerts: Classical Music at the Heart of Community,” highlights the crucial role of house concerts in the history of classical music as well as the modern music scene.
 Seth has also studied with Lluis Claret, Gary Hoffman, Ralph Kirshbaum, and Pieter Wispelwey, and worked with the Ying, Borromeo, Brentano, Shanghai, and Miro Quartets.
 Seth and his wife Chelsea are natives of Greenville, SC.